Table of Contents

 Do you need to get a VISA to visit Thailand?

 As this is an important matter, it is better updating the information when preparing the trip and always use reliable sources.
 So, check what kind of Visa you need through official agencies like embassies or the Thai Government.
-Link 1, Link 2 and Link 3.
+Link 1 and Link 2.

-There are three options depending on your nationality:
+There are several options depending on your nationality:

 » For tourism purposes, you may obtain a permit of up to 30 days at the same international airport of entry, this is the case of many western nationals.

-» The second possibility is that you need a visa, but you can obtain it on arrival at the airport.
+» Other possibility is that you need a visa, but you can obtain it on arrival at the airport.
 Nevertheless, travellers from 18 nations can apply for a Thailand e-visa online Link 1 and Link 2, entering into Thailand at Suvarnabhumi, Don Mueang, Phuket or Chiang Mai International Airports.

 » Finally, for some citizens is mandatory to get the visa in origin, before departure.

 Travelers may apply for a Thailand visa through the online portal.
 The online visa application is open to the type of visas such as 60-day Tourist visa (TR), 6 months tourist visa (METV), 90-day Non-Immigrant visas, and 1 Year Non-Immigrant visas.

 The e-visa application process will take from 2 to 4 weeks depending on the Thai Embassy or Consulate.

 The application fee will be paid by credit card and the e-visa will be sent to the applicant through email.